irods/irods_resource_plugin_s3/README.md

 To define S3 provider constraints and control multipart behavior:
 -   `S3_MPU_CHUNK` - This defines the minimum part size allowed (in MB).
 The default is 5MB which is the minimum part size defined in AWS.
--   `S3_ENABLE_MPU=0` disables multipart uploads.
+-   `S3_ENABLE_MPU=0` - Disables multipart uploads.
 -   `S3_MAX_UPLOAD_SIZE_MB` - This defines the maximum upload size for non-multipart uploads (in MB), maximum part size, as well as the maximum size when using the CopyObject API.
-The default is 5120MB (5GB).
-This setting is ignored if MPU uploads are disabled.
+The default is 5120 MiB (5 GiB).
--   `S3_MPU_THREADS` is the number of parts to upload in parallel.
+-   `S3_MPU_THREADS` - The number of parts to upload in parallel.
 -   `S3_URI_REQUEST_STYLE` - The path request style used.
 This is either "path" or "virtualhost".
 The default is "path".
 See [path vs virtual hosted requests](https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html).
 -   `S3_STORAGE_CLASS` - Defines the Glacier storage class used to archive objects.
 Valid values are "Standard", "Glacier", "Deep_Archive", and "Glacier_IR".
 The default is "Standard", and these values are not case sensitive.
 See [Storage Class Intro](https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage-class-intro.html).
 -   `S3_RESTORATION_DAYS` - The number of days an object is to be restored when restoring from Glacier.
 See [RestoreObject API](https://docs.aws.amazon.com/AmazonS3/latest/API/API_RestoreObject.html).